ZordiakZero/Hermes-Marathon/README.md

 ## Features
 - Engaging 2D platformer gameplay
-- Levels designt to represent the realms of various Greek gods
+- Levels designed to represent the realms of various Greek gods
 - Inspired by Greek mythology
 - Time-based scoring to encourage fast-paced gameplay

-## Requirements
-- [Requirments go here]

 ## Installation
 1. If we get this far